-This week I was listening to a radio show and heard someone who was saying something like “visual design is not so important than the brand”, and for some reason that got me thinking.
+I was listening to a radio show and heard someone who was saying something like “graphic design is not so important than the brand”.
+And for some reason that got me thinking.
 Thinking about who makes who?
 Design makes the brand or vice versa?
 I’ve been consuming content for a long time but I never put this question.
 Today is the day this changes.

 I will keep this article short and I will try to explain this as simple as I can, each of these principles.
 And for sure I’ll make you understand how important graphic design is.